 The judge cited delays in the couple pursuing the case, and that they lacked urgency in following up a matter which was allegedly so vital to them.

-A more senior judge has now reviewed the case, and it will eventually come to the High Court.
+A more senior judge subsequently reviewed the case, and it was expected to eventually come to the High Court in London.

 However, he made comments which could be interpreted as a hint at yet another failure by the Ropers.